-CFPB regulations require that home buyers receive the Closing Disclosure form at least 3 business days prior to closing.
-There is no 3-day requirement to deliver disclosures to the home seller.
+CFPB regulations require that home buyers receive the Closing Disclosure form at least 3 business days prior to closing, but this 3-day timeline isn’t required for delivering disclosures to the home seller.

-Additionally, buyers are given 3 more days to decide whether they wish to proceed if there are changes in these key areas:
+Additionally, buyers get 3 more days to decide whether they wish to proceed if changes are made in these key areas:

 - Increases to the annual percentage rate (APR) of more than ⅛ of a percentage point for a fixed-rate loan or ¼ of a percentage point for an adjustable-rate mortgage (ARM) loan

-It’s important to note that a decrease in the APR or a reduction in fees will not cause any delays.
+It’s important to note that a decrease in the APR or a reduction in fees won’t cause any delays.